Become a Modern Apprentice in NHSScotland

-Becoming a Modern Apprentice (MA) is a great way to start your career in Healthcare - being an MA means you will get a job, get paid and get a qualification.
+Becoming a Modern Apprentice is a great way to start your career in Healthcare.
+It means you will get a job, get paid and get an industry recognised qualification!
+Modern Apprenticeships are open to anyone aged 16 to 24 years.

 Modern Apprenticeship facts:

-Your qualification will be accredited by the Scottish Qualifications Authority Accreditation (SQA), so you can be sure that the skills, training and knowledge you get is relevant and up to date.
+- Your qualification will be accredited by the Scottish Qualifications Authority Accreditation (SQA), so you can be sure that your skills, training and knowledge is relevant and up to date

-Modern Apprenticeships can take 1,2,3 or 4 years.
+- Modern Apprenticeships can take 1,2,3 or 4 years depending on the level

 Some examples of Modern Apprenticeship programmes available in the NHS in Scotland include: